Westlake-AI/MogaNet/README.md

 class="center">
 </p>

-We propose **MogaNet**, a new family of efficient ConvNets, to pursue informative context mining with preferable complexity-performance trade-offs.
+Within the modern ConvNet framework, we tailor the two feature mixers with conceptually simple yet effective depthwise convolutions to facilitate middle-order information across spatial and channel spaces respectively.
+We propose **MogaNet**, a new family of efficient ConvNets, to pursue informative context mining with preferable complexity-performance trade-offs, which shows excellent scalability and attains competitive results among state-of-the-art models with more efficient use of parameters on ImageNet and multifarious typical vision benchmarks, including COCO object detection, ADE20K semantic segmentation, 2D\&3D human pose estimation, and video prediction.

 <details>
   <summary>Table of Contents</summary>